-Note to Officials: Though the 'face to face' meetings are a blend of information given to coaches AND officials (since both will be in attendance), if you elect the online version, it will be exclusive to Basketball officials.
-Most of the OHSAA's rules and regulations affect the administration of the sport, from Athletic Administrators and Basketball Coaches.
-Enforcement of such things as "coach certification", practice start dates, number of contests, etc., are assigned to school administrators and coaches and will not be covered in the online presentation.
-Dennis Morris, Director of Development for Basketball Officiating, will have a key role in the online delivery as well as the officiating portion of "face to face" meetings.
+Note to Officials: The Officials' Online Rules meeting will be exclusive to Basketball officials.
+Most of the OHSAA's rules and regulations affect the administration of the sport, overseen by Athletic Administrators and Basketball Coaches.
+Enforcement of such things as "coach certification", practice start dates, number of contests, etc., are assigned to school administrators and coaches and will not be covered in the coaches' online presentation and do not need to be covered in the Officials' meeting.
+Dennis Morris, Director of Development for Basketball Officiating, will have the key role in the online delivery as well as the officiating portion of "face to face" meetings.